SammyG951/searchable-dictionary/README.md

 # Searchable Dictionary

-This is a project I built that utilizes the [Free Dictionary API](https://dictionaryapi.dev/) to allow the user to look up a word and get it's definitions, parts of speech, synonyms, and antonyms. *No CSS applied... to see it with styles see it at my personal site [here]()*
+This is a project I built that utilizes the [Free Dictionary API](https://dictionaryapi.dev/) to allow the user to look up a word and get it's definitions, parts of speech, synonyms, and antonyms. *No CSS applied... to see it with styles see it at my personal site [here](https://sammyg951.github.io/CV-website/interactive-projects/searchable-dictionary/index.html)!*

+*Disclaimer: This API is not the most efficient, or the most accurate, but the purpose of the project was to get some practice using API's.*

 ## Table of contents